 'Étoile de Lyon' rose Description

 Light yellow, darker center, ages to deep yellow .
 Receptacle is usually a square cup shape.
 Pedicel is glandular.
 Moderate, tea fragrance.
-Very large, very double, borne mostly solitary, in small clusters, scalloped bloom form.
+Large, very double, borne mostly solitary, in small clusters, scalloped bloom form.
 Blooms in flushes throughout the season.

 Short, armed with thorns / prickles, bushy.
 Medium green foliage.